The 5 best website builders for small businesses

 How much does Shopify cost?

-Shopify isn’t the most affordable website builder for small businesses, but you get plenty of bang for your buck.
-While the other options on this list are more affordable, Shopify is oriented towards those who are seriously looking to scale their business and want access to more advanced ecommerce features.
+Shopify’s higher-cost plans are oriented towards those who are seriously looking to scale their business and want access to more advanced revenue-generating ecommerce features.

 When billed annually, Shopify pricing is as follows:

-Head to our dedicated Shopify pricing page to learn more about the benefits and drawbacks of each pricing tier.
+Head to our dedicated Shopify pricing page to learn more detail about each pricing tier.

 How we test website builders for small businesses

-Why can you trust us?
-We tested 12 website builders to deliver our latest recommendations to UK-based small businesses.
+We tested 12 top website builders to deliver accurate and helpful recommendations to UK-based small businesses.

-In 2025, we have conducted fresh research and hands-on testing to make sure our recommendations are up to date and accurate.
-This included 54 individual user tests, with over 1,200 individual tasks completed.
+In 2025, we have conducted rigorous research and hands-on testing, which included 54 individual user tests, with over 1,200 individual tasks completed.

-Our rigorous testing process means these builders have been scored and rated in six main categories of investigation and 36 subcategories.
-We’ve also given each category a score and a ‘relevance weighting’ to ensure the categories that are most important to our readers contribute more to each builder’s overall score.
+Our detailed testing process means these builders have been scored and rated in six main categories of investigation and 36 subcategories.
+We then gave each category a score and a ‘relevance weighting’ to ensure the results reflect the most important needs of a modern business owner.

-• Pricing 15% – looking at pricing plans, free trials and the balance between the cost of a website builder and the features you’ll get.
+• Pricing 15% – pricing plans, free trials, and the balance between the cost of a website builder and the features you’ll get.

-• Help and Support: 15% – the assistance and resources available to users if they run into issues while using a website builder.
+• Help and support: 15% – the assistance and resources available to users if they run into any issues.

 • Reputation: 5% – a combination of competitor reviews, online and market analysis, and user feedback to determine the overall reputation of the builder.

-Although all of the website builders that feature on our list have their strengths and weaknesses, Wix is the strongest choice for building a small business website.
-I was impressed by its range of built-in features, stylish design options and available support channels.
+Wix is the best choice for building a small business website, due to the impressive range of built-in features, stylish design options, app integration, and available support channels.

 Frequently Asked Questions